Are you an aspiring edupreneur who’s trying to break into the e-learning business? Or really scale your current business?

 If you’re new to e-learning, you might be wondering what an LMS or “Learning Management System” is.
 See What is an LMS for a more detailed overview, but the short version is that LMSes help you to administer, document, track, report, and deliver your finalized iSpring courses.
-There are hundreds upon hundreds of LMSes to choose from – like the ones covered here – and most traditional LMSes conform to well-established technical specifications that support communication between e-learning content and the LMS.
+There are hundreds upon hundreds of LMSes to choose from – like the ones covered here and here – and most traditional LMSes conform to well-established technical specifications that support communication between e-learning content and the LMS.
 The most common of these are SCORM, AICC, and Tin Can.
 While these might sound confusing, you won’t need to worry about the particulars of each technical standard. iSpring supports all traditional and new e-learning standards for the widest LMS compatibility.
 They are:

 - SCORM 1.2

 If you don’t yet have an LMS in mind, be sure to check out the range of standards-compliant options covered on Learning Revolution.

 One common issue when authoring e-learning courses, especially those that are heavy with interactive effects, is how it shows up on different devices.
 In today’s society, so many people are using mobile devices such as smartphones, iPads, and tablets.
 In order for your course content to play back perfectly on any device, without visual deformations, you’ll need an adaptive player that fully-functions across all devices.
 Because everything created on iSpring supports HTML5, iSpring allows every device to “respond well” to your content.

 iSpring Play mobile app